Welcome to the webpage of ESARP Lab at the University of Memphis.

 - Firstly, reliable and robust long duration neurological monitoring challenge by employing novel interfacing technology.

 - Secondly, monitoring for long duration real-life settings with multimodal sensing, real-time noteworthy event detection, event driven dynamic clocking power-optimization, and contextual co-analysis.

 - Thirdly, usability, reconfigurability and scaling challenge through layered abstraction body-worn networking of nodes, flexible surface mount prototyping, and hierarchical design while ensuring privacy concerns.

 Our research is currently supported by Strengthening Communities Initiative (SCI) and FedEx Innovation grants.
 We have established collaborations with Special Kids & Families (SKF), and La Bonheur Children’s Hospital at Memphis for our research studies.
 Due to the highly transdisciplinary nature of our research, we collaborate with researchers from a varied disciplines (Biomedical Engineering, Psychology, Neurology, Physics, Chemistry, Mathematics, educators, and medical professionals) that span across various institutes (UTK, UTHSC, SKF).
 We acknowledge generous donations from Cypress Semiconductor, DRS Technologies, and Smith & Nephew to our lab.

 ESARP Lab News Bulletin:

 Dec.
 2012: The center entitled “Smart Multiple Stimuli – Responsive Biomaterials For Local Drug Delivery” has been funded by FedEx Institute of Technology (FIT) at the University of Memphis.
 The center director is Dr. Warren Haggard, BME, U of Memphis.
-Dr. Bashir Morshed is one of the co-PIs.
+Dr. Morshed is one of the co-PIs.